shaygalon/GATK3-VectorPairHMM/README.md

 # VectorLoglessPairHMM for OpenPOWER [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)
-A fast genome file format converter
+Optimized PairHMM code for GATK 3.x

 ## HOW TO BUILD
-Run make to build a shared library, libVectorLoglessPairHMM.so `make`
+Run make to build a shared library, libVectorLoglessPairHMM.so

+   `make`

 ## HOW TO RUN
-Add a command-line option -Djava.library.path=<dir> (<dir> is the directory where libVectorLoglessPairHMM.so was placed)
+Add a command-line option -Djava.library.path=<dir> to GATK tools that use PairHMM (e.g., HaplotypeCaller and Mutec2) (<dir> is the directory where libVectorLoglessPairHMM.so was placed)